 The Bank pioneered in bringing modern banking facilities to the rural areas at low cost.
 From day one 7-Day Branch Banking was introduced with extended banking hours.
 The focus to serve common man and the local touch advantages has given the Bank a competitive edge over other banks operating in the region.
 Within a short period, most of the Branches becomes market leaders of their respective centres.
 The Bank is providing a safe, efficient and service oriented repository of savings to the local community while reducing their dependence on moneylenders by making need based credit easily available.

 The Bank transitioned from a Local Area Bank to Small Finance Bank with 47 Branches.
-In a short span of 1 year and 10 months, 53 new Branches have become operational, taking the total number of Branches to 100.
+In a short span of two years, 58 new Branches have become operational, taking the total number of Branches to 105.
 After establishing a strong footprint in the state of Punjab, the Bank has now started expansion to the states of Delhi and Haryana.
 By March 31, 2021 the number of Branches will grow to 250.

 Capital Small Finance Bank has been granted Scheduled Status by the Reserve Bank of India vide Notification dated February 16, 2017.

 The total business of the Bank at present has crossed Rs.
 4800 crores with more than 5,10,000 accounts.
 The Bank has 80% of its business in rural and semi urban areas, with Priority Sector Lending of 83.93% of the Adjusted Net Bank Credit as on December 31, 2017.
 The Bank is extending loans primarily to small borrowers and 53.42% of the total advances are up to the ticket size of Rs.
 25 lacs as on December 31, 2017.